 The General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR), in German Datenschutz-Grundverordnung (DSGVO), is the central legal framework for the protection of personal data in the European Union.
-It came into force in 2018 and applies to anyone who processes personal data of individuals in the EU - including researchers and universities, regardless of where they are based (Jarmul 2023).
+The General Data Protection Regulation (GDPR), in German “Datenschutz-Grundverordnung” (DSGVO), is the central legal framework for the protection of personal data in the European Union.
+It came into force in 2018 and applies to anyone who processes personal data of individuals in the EU and in Norway, Liechtenstein, and Iceland.
+In general, it also applies to researchers and universities, regardless of where they are based (Jarmul 2023).

 As a researcher, you almost certainly process personal data, and the GDPR applies to you.
 Understanding its core concepts helps you navigate ethics board requirements, data management plans, and - most importantly for this tutorial - why and when you need to anonymize data.

 This chapter gives you a brief, research-focused overview.
-We are not going to cover everything the GDPR has to say, but we will focus on the parts that matter most for your work.
+I am not going to cover everything the GDPR has to say, but will focus on the parts that matter most for your work.

 Key Concepts for Researchers